An Adopted Man's Search for Roots

 Kirkus Reviews calls the book "An engaging, page-turning memoir that thoughtfully puts together the pieces of a family puzzle."

 Richard Hill’s groundbreaking use of DNA testing in adoption search was featured on the front page of The Wall Street Journal.
-Richard’s educational web site DNA-Testing-Adviser.com makes genetic genealogy understandable to all.
+He was the first known case of an adoptee finding his birth family through genetic genealogy DNA tests.